FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 ```

 Cool, we converted our 2 bytes into a single number!
 Let's validate the other things
 that will tell us if we did it right.
-The documents say it should be at least 512 and
+The docs say it should be at least 512 and
 at most 32,768, check.
 The nice thing about the upper value, is that it will be the
 maximum value for a `u16`, so we _can't_ go over that.
 It also says that the number must
-be a power of 2, that is work a computer is far better suited for, so let's write a
+be a power of 2... that is work a computer is far better suited for, so let's write a
 new function that will check if a `u16` is a power of 2.

 ```rust